jala886/RedditPageShow/README.md

 This app used MVVC patterns

+Demo Snapshot: iPhone7 and iPhone12

 Structs:

-DataManage:
-this is for data download, cache in local, URL catch.
+DataManage: this is for data download, cache in local, URL catch.